netblue30/firejail/README.md

 [![Codespell](https://github.com/netblue30/firejail/workflows/Codespell/badge.svg)](https://github.com/netblue30/firejail/actions?query=workflow%3ACodespell)
 [![Packaging status (Repology)](https://repology.org/badge/tiny-repos/firejail.svg)](https://repology.org/project/firejail/versions)

+Firejail is a lightweight security tool intended to protect a Linux system by setting up a restricted environment for running (potentially untrusted) applications.

-Firejail is a SUID sandbox program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces, seccomp-bpf and Linux capabilities.
-It allows a process and all its descendants to have their own private view of the globally shared kernel resources, such as the network stack, process table, mount table.
-Firejail can work in a SELinux or AppArmor environment, and it is integrated with Linux Control Groups.
+More specifically, it is an SUID sandbox program that reduces the risk of security breaches by using Linux namespaces, seccomp-bpf and Linux capabilities.
+It allows a process and all its descendants to have their own private view of the globally shared kernel resources, such as the network stack, process table and mount table.
+Firejail can work in an SELinux or AppArmor environment, and it is integrated with Linux Control Groups.

 Written in C with virtually no dependencies, the software runs on any Linux computer with a 3.x kernel version or newer.
 It can sandbox any type of